 Clinical studies have demonstrated that MUF reduces the incidence of postoperative complications, such as acute kidney injury (AKI) and pulmonary edema.
 It is particularly beneficial in pediatric cardiac surgery, where fluid management is critical due to the smaller blood volume and immature renal function.

-VI.
 Potential Limitations and Considerations

 While MUF offers significant benefits, it also has potential limitations.
 Patient selection is crucial, as MUF may not be suitable for all patients.
 Contraindications include severe coagulopathy and unstable hemodynamic conditions.